cznethub/clonebuildregister/README.rst

 ***************************
 1. Navigate to clonebuildregister top-level folder
 2. Create a python environment so that your default environment doesn't get cluttered
-3. Run $ conda install --file environment.yml
+3. Install dependencies using $ pip install . (doesn't include pytest or tox, see "Run Tests section for that")
 4. Ensure you have Docker installed.

 Run Tests